-Our second biological son, and the driving force for what led us to opening our hearts to more children
+Joshua is our second biological son, and was the driving force that led us to opening our hearts to more children.

 Joshua was born on September 18, 1993.
 Like his brother Jacob, he was born a few weeks earlier than planned.
 The pregnancy was normal and without complication.
 Joshua was born with a full head of black hair!
 If I had not seen it myself, I would not have believed it.
 He was a chubby little baby and full of smiles.

 When Joshua was only a few weeks old, we had already discovered that he was not going to have the mild temperment of Jacob.
 When Joshua was unhappy, he let everyone know about it!
 He was a good sleeper from the beginning.
 He played well and enjoyed time with his brother.
 They especially liked to play outside together.

 Joshua has always been one of those children who does well at everything he does.
 He learned to read early, made a 98% average for the year in his 2nd grade math and excels in sports and music.
 Joshua is a perfectionist.

 There have been times when we have wondered how we could be the biological parents of both Jacob and Joshua and have raised them in the same way, and yet they are so different from each other.
 As time has passed, we have learned to recognize that this was God’s preparation for adoption.
 Having Jacob and Joshua has taught us to accept the differences in each child.
 It has taught us that all children are different and that so many times families see the differences in adopted children because they are "adopted."
 The truth is that even biological children raised in the same household can be very different.